rohit0122/lets-validate-a11y/README.md

   npm run analysis
 ```
-The above command will create the *artifcats* folder under your project root
+The command provided will generate the *artifacts* directory within the root of your project.
-with all the analysis reported in HTMLs like as follows, refer screenshot:
+All analyses are documented in HTML format, as illustrated in the attached screenshot.

 <img width="226" alt="image" src="https://user-images.githubusercontent.com/6508575/236606037-7067cfe8-ee56-4d17-8229-f888c5f3f0ff.png">

-Open the HTML Report and you can read the accessibility issues for individual URL/file on the browser as follows:
+Access the HTML Report to review the accessibility issues associated with specific URLs or files directly in your browser as outlined below.

 <img width="1721" alt="image" src="https://user-images.githubusercontent.com/6508575/236606138-a6488302-7385-4005-8647-3ee697426012.png">

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first
+Contributions in the form of pull requests are encouraged.
+For significant modifications, please initiate a discussion by opening an issue to outline your proposed changes.
-to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Kindly ensure that tests are updated as necessary.

 ## License